Skeyelab/Zendesk-Incremental-Tickets/README.md

 ```
 Add Zendesk accounts.
 If you only have one, that is fine.
 You need to populate `domain`, `user` and `token`.
 Set `active` = 1 to collect data from this account.

+##.env
+You will need to rename .env.example and edit it with your database settings.

 ##inctix.rb
 ```bash
 chmod +x inxtix.rb
 ```
 This should be run as a service.
 I prefer to use supervisord, but you are free to use what ever you prefer to daemonize a process.
+Configuring this is beyond the scope of this document.